datacamp-content-public/courses-analyzing-social-media-data-in-r-sowmya-vivek/chapter2.md

 In this exercise, you will create time series plots for:

-1. Tweets by a famous personality, Rihanna (rih_tweet)
+1. Tweets by a famous personality, Rihanna (`rih_tweet`)
-2. Tweets on a specific topic, Artificial Intelligence (AI_tweet)
+2. Tweets on a specific topic, Artificial Intelligence (`AI_tweet`)

 The package `rtweet` and datasets containing extracted tweets for the two use cases have been pre-loaded.
+You will be using the functions `ts_data` and `ts_plot` in this exercise.

 For Rihanna you will identify if there is a specific month when she has tweeted more.
 For tweets on AI, you will visualize how many people have tweeted on AI in the last few hours.

 `@instructions`
-- Convert `rih_tweet` into a time series data object using `ts_data` function.
+- For Rihanna, you will create a dataframe containing frequency of tweets over time using `ts_data` function.
-- Create a time series plot using `ts_plot` function with interval set to `"months"`.
+- You will then plot the time series using `ts_plot` function, setting the intervals to monthly.
-- Create a time series plot for `AI_tweet` using `ts_plot` with `"hours"` as time interval.
+- Finally, plot the time series for `AI_tweet` dataset using `ts_plot` and for hourly intervals.

 `@hint`
 - Use `ts_data` to convert tweet data to a time series like data object.